viadee/vPAV/docs/Development/ObjectReader.md

 The two variables `localStringVariables` and `localObjectVariables` contain local variables that are created in a method.

 Each type of instruction e.g. `IdentityStmt` or `AssignStmt` is handled in its own method.
+The general procedure is that first variables are resolved.
+The variables are resolved by checking the type and the locality.
+Depending on the characteristics, the local variables, fields of an object or static variables are checked.
+If the variable cannot be resolved, `null` is returned.

+If an instruction is encountered that has a special meaning in the camunda context like `setVariable`, a listener is notified.
+Depending on the type of instrunction and state of analysis, either an entry point is created or a process variable operation is added to the CFG.

 Each block is processed only once.
 If a block is visited a second time, an edge is added to the existing block.
 This prevents stack overflows if a recursion or loop is included in the method.